 Finishing up my educational venture at Chapman wouldn’t have been complete without an internship.
-To my luck, over heaping cups of chili and conversations of Chapman at a chili cook-off, I met an entrepreneur who was looking for help with marketing and social media for her small business.
+Luckily, over heaping cups of chili and a conversation about Chapman at Homecoming, I met an entrepreneur, Betsy Thaggard, who was looking for help with marketing and social media for her small business.
 Having taken Niklas Myhr’s Internet Marketing class, I knew the fast-paced and ever-expanding world of social media and digital marketing was a field I wanted to explore.
-After interviewing with Betsy Thaggard at her office in Irvine for over two hours I accepted a position as the Social Media and Marketing Intern at B. toffee.
+After interviewing with Betsy at her office in Irvine for over two hours I accepted a position as the Social Media and Marketing Intern at B. toffee.

 What’s B. toffee?